open-contracting/standard-development-handbook/docs/extensions.md

 * Do not include in the description the development status of the extension (e.g. _draft_).
 If you need to add current status, do so in a _README_ file, it will be much more visible and therefore less prone to be forgotten and not updated.
 * Avoid descriptions that simply duplicate or paraphrase the extension name.

-  > e.g. for _ocds_performance_failures_extension_, this is not a good description:
+For example, for [ocds_performance_failures_extension](https://github.com/open-contracting/ocds_performance_failures) , this wouldn't be a good description:

-  >
-  > _"An extension covering performance failures in OCDS."_ &#x2715;
+  > _"An extension covering performance failures in OCDS."_

-  >
-  > This one is much better:
-  >
+Much better the actual description in the extension:

-  > _"This extension introduces a performance failures array to the implementation section of OCDS, based on the performance failures reporting table defined in the framework for disclosure in PPPs."_ &#10003;
+  > _"This extension introduces a performance failures array to the implementation section of OCDS, based on the performance failures reporting table defined in the framework for disclosure in PPPs."_

 ## Extension codelists